-- A. The library's services program must be headed and administered by a librarian who has completed a library education program accredited by the American Library Association; and - B. The library must agree to make their resources available to the public either onsite or by participation in the Florida Library Information Network (FLIN).
+- A. The library's services program must be headed and administered by a librarian who has completed a library education program accredited by the American Library Association and who is employed by the entity's governing body; and - B. The library must agree to make their resources available to the public either onsite or by participation in the Florida Library Information Network (FLIN).
 Circulation of the library's collection to the public is not a requirement of making collections available to the public; however, the public must be allowed to enter the library to use its resources.
 Participation in FLIN means that the library must have a letter of agreement on file with the Division of Library and Information Services to make the library's resources available via interlibrary loan to other libraries.